Seagate/cortx/doc/community-build/docker/cortx-all/README.md

 This document provides step-by-step instructions to build CORTX binaries and container images.

 ## Prerequisites
-- Please create Linux VM with CentOS 7.9 or Rocky Linux 8.4 with below minium requirements.
+- Create Linux VM with CentOS 7.9 or Rocky Linux 8.4 with below minimum requirements.
     - RAM: 8GB
     - Processor: 4

-- Please ensure following minimum disk space is available.
+- Ensure following minimum disk space are available.
-    - 70GB : Docker Home Directroy.
-Default docker home directory is /var/lib/docker.
-You can modify it based on disk layout.
+    - 70GB : Docker Home Directory where default docker home directory is /var/lib/docker.
+You can modify the file based on disk layout.
-    - 30GB : /mnt .
-We use this directoy as part build process.
-You can use /mnt from system disk if it enough space is available.
+    - 30GB : mnt .
+Use this directory as part of build process.
+You can use /mnt from system disk if you have enough disk space available.

 - Git >= 2.27.0 .
 Please refer [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) document.
 You can also use below commmand to install Git.
   ```